A brief history of Baldwin

 The all-volunteer Baldwin Fire Department began operations in February 1896.
 Previously existing bucket companies merged into an efficient unit that has never ceased reliable service since.
 Fire was not a stranger to Baldwin back then, as in 1919 one of the small buildings associated with the U.S. Navy Star Shell Plant exploded, claiming two lives.
 The most disastrous event in Baldwin's history may well have been the Sunrise Highway explosion of 1926.
 Gas used for interior illumination accidentally exploded, flattening the surrounding businesses, killing two people and injuring twelve.

 Although the Baldwin Public Schools were not recognized as such until 1896, School District Number 10 dates back to 1813.
 Fire destroyed the original School Number 1 as well as its replacement.
-Today there are 7 active primary schools, a junior high school, a senior high school and a parochial school at St. Christopher's.
+Today there are five elementary primary schools, a junior high school and a senior high school

-Baldwin's leisurly pace had also attracted many stars of the stage and screen.
-Vaudevillain actress Sophie Tucker and actor/director Victor Moore lived here and lured many other performers to Baldwin over the years.
+Baldwin's leisurely pace had also attracted many stars of the stage and screen.
+Vaudevillian actress Sophie Tucker and actor/director Victor Moore lived here and lured many other performers to Baldwin over the years.
 Victor Moore even famously filmed a number of his popular "Klever Komedies" in Baldwin.

-Few individuls have contributed so much to our community and society in general as Willard Bixby.
-Bixby was a well respected arborist who cultivated and studied thousands of specimin trees on his property in Baldwin.
+Few individuals have contributed so much to our community and society in general as Willard Bixby.
+Bixby was a well respected arborist who cultivated and studied thousands of specimen trees on his property in Baldwin.
 His writings have served as a source of scientific information for the entire world.
-Some of his specimins may still exist in town.

-Today, Baldwin is a dynamic community of more than 30,000 residents.
+Today, Baldwin is a dynamic community of over 33,000 residents.
 Many beautiful and notable historic homes still stand on quiet tree shaded streets.
-Some of our historic commerical structures also stand, although maybe a little less boldly than they once did.
+Some of our historic commercial structures also stand, although maybe a little less boldly than they once did.
 History can be found in every area of Baldwin and the community continues to set the stage for new stories to be made.